ibmresilient/resilient-community-apps/fn_query_tor_network/README.md

 # About TOR

 The Query TOR Network API is a RESTful Web service allowing TOR Customers to query IP Addresses and Host names to search against TOR network Exit Nodes.
-This function utilitizes this API to determine if a Resilient artifact is part of the TOR network.
+This function utilizes this API to determine if a Resilient artifact is part of the TOR network.

 # Using TOR Function
 This package contains one rule and one workflow as an example.